hgrange/cp4waiops-deployer/README.md

 ## 1.3 Pull Secrets

-### 1.3.1 Get the CP4WAIOPS installation token
+### 1.3.1 Get the CP4WAIOPS installation token (registry pull token)

-You can get the installation (pull) token from [https://myibm.ibm.com/products-services/containerlibrary](https://myibm.ibm.com/products-services/containerlibrary).
+You can get the installation (registry pull token) token from [https://myibm.ibm.com/products-services/containerlibrary](https://myibm.ibm.com/products-services/containerlibrary).

 This allows the CP4WAIOPS images to be pulled from the IBM Container Registry.